FedLLM-Align: Feature Extraction From Heterogeneous Clients: Introduction

-To address client heterogeneity, prior work has explored several broad strategies.
-One line of work is {\em personalized FL} (PFL), which tailors models to each client’s data.
-In PFL, each client may fine-tune the global model locally or learn a small personal model in addition to a shared one.
-However, most PFL methods focus on statistical non-IIDness and do not fully account for system or structural differences, so gains in local accuracy often come at the expense of global efficiency \cite{tan2022personalized}.
-Another approach is {\em clustered FL}, which groups clients with similar data distributions and trains a separate model for each cluster \cite{sattler2020clustered}.
-Beyond these, researchers have proposed knowledge-distillation or transfer methods (e.g.\ sharing predictions on proxy data) and feature-alignment techniques (e.g.\ mapping raw inputs into a common latent space).
-For example, recent work introduces a “knowledge abstraction” mechanism that maps heterogeneous EHR views into a unified representation \cite{gou2021knowledge, chen2024classifier}.
-These methods can mitigate heterogeneity, but they also have limitations: PFL may still suffer from reduced global generalization and ignore device variability, distillation-based schemes often require auxiliary data or incur privacy risks, and ensemble or multi-model approaches can be computationally expensive.
-In summary, existing solutions only partially resolve the federated heterogeneity problem.
+To address client heterogeneity, prior work has explored several approaches.
+For instance, {\em personalized FL} (PFL) tailors models to each client’s data \cite{5}, by fine-tuning a global model locally or learning an additional personal model.
+However, most PFL models primarily address statistical non-IID data and do not account for system or data structural differences, often sacrificing global performance \cite{tan2022personalized}.
+Another approach is {\em clustered FL}, which groups clients with similar data distributions and trains a separate model per cluster \cite{sattler2020clustered}.
+Other work proposes knowledge-distillation or transfer methods (e.g., sharing predictions on proxy data) \cite{8} and feature-alignment techniques that map raw inputs into a common latent space \cite{9}.
+For instance, recent work introduces a ``knowledge abstraction'' mechanism to unify heterogeneous EHR views \cite{gou2021knowledge}.
+While these methods mitigate data heterogeneity, they present limitations.
+First, PFL could reduce global generalization, distillation-based schemes often require auxiliary data and may raise privacy concerns, and ensemble approaches can be computationally expensive \cite{5}.